Skip to main content

 Statute of Limitations and Limits on Damages

-Injured parties must give notice of a no-fault car insurance claim within six months of the accident.
-Should an injured party's damages exceed their no-fault insurance coverage, that party must file their lawsuit for personal injury damages within two years of the accident and must wait no longer than six years to bring a claim for property damage.
+Injured parties must notify the insurance company of any no-fault car insurance claims within six months of the accident.
+If an injured party’s damages exceed their no-fault insurance coverage, their only option is to file a personal injury lawsuit.

 Have Specific Questions About Minnesota Car Accident Compensation Laws?
 Ask a Lawyer